 4. Develop Advanced Cooking Techniques

-Expand your knowledge and refine your skills.
+Expand your knowledge and refine your skills over time.

 - Sauce making